mohseenrm/marko.nvim/README.md

 The `opts` table will be automatically passed to the setup function by lazy.nvim.

-## Usage
+## Usage 🪝

 ### Setting Marks

-Marko works with Neovim's uppercase marks (A-Z).
+Marko works with Neovim's uppercase global marks (A-Z).
 Set marks as you normally would:

 ```
 mA  # Set mark A at current cursor position